bryanbrunetti/exifupdater/README.md

 # 1. First, scan to understand your collection
 ./exifupdater -scan ~/google-takeout

-# 2. Update EXIF timestamps (if needed based on scan results)
+# 2. Update EXIF timestamps and GPS coordinates (if needed based on scan results)
 ./exifupdater -update --keep-json ~/google-takeout

 # 3. Organize into structured directories